 Background checks are an important piece of the puzzle of an applicant’s identity.
 They help an employer avoid negligent hiring, defamation lawsuits, workplace violence, theft, and fraud committed by their employees.
-Moreover, since there are cases when job applicants tend to exaggerate or lie about their professional past, background checks are always the fastest way to get to the truth about a candidate and potentially expose criminal history.
+Moreover, since there are cases when a job applicant may exaggerate or lie about their professional past, background checks are always the fastest way to get to the truth about a candidate and possibly expose offenses and the existence of criminal history.

-More and more companies hire private investigators to conduct background checks in Illinois before hiring new employees.
+More and more private employers hire investigators to conduct an Illinois background check for their job applicants to potentially uncover criminal convictions, an arrest record, or if they have been found guilty of stealing trade secrets.
 And no, this is not an extraordinary measure!
-It’s the reasonable thing to do if you want to make sure you’re hiring a trustworthy and reliable employee that won’t hurt the company.
+Working with background check specialists to conduct criminal history checks is a reasonable thing to do if you want to make sure you’re hiring a trustworthy and reliable employee that won’t hurt the company.

-With the abundance of websites and companies that provide free backgrounds check in Illinois, many wonder why people still hire a private investigator to conduct background checks.
-Free background checks don’t provide the necessary details to make an informed decision about a candidate.
-They’re superficial and conducted either by persons who are not specialized in the field, or computers that just follow algorithms and can easily fail by providing a background check for the wrong person with the same name.
+With the abundance of background check sites that provide access to a free Illinois background check, many wonder why people are willing to cover the cost of hiring a private investigator to deliver background check reports.
+Free background checks don’t provide the necessary details to make an informed employment decision.
+They’re superficial and conducted either by persons who are not specialized in criminal background checks or by computers that just follow algorithms and can easily return the wrong background check because of a case of mistaken identity.

 What can a background check include?

-Illinois background check laws and the Illinois Department of Human Rights clearly state that employers must check all applicants equally regardless of their race, sex or religion.
-Illinois background checks need to be conducted in the same manner for all applicants and can include:
+Illinois background check laws and the Illinois Department of Human Rights clearly state that employers must check all applicants equally regardless of their race, sex, or religion for the application process to be fair and non-discriminatory.
+An Illinois background check needs to be conducted in the same manner for all applicants and can include:

 - reference checks